evidence in child custody proceedings

 The Court may also appoint experts to assist in the Court’s custodial decisions.
 In Jefferson County, the Family Courts regularly appoint custodial evaluators to make recommendations to the Court.
 The evaluators are normally practicing child psychologists who have special expertise in custodial matters.

-For more information about child custody actions in Jefferson Family Court or in other jurisdictions in Kentucky, please contact our child custody lawyers at 502-589-9353 for a free consultation.
+For more information about child custody actions in Jefferson Family Court or in other jurisdictions in Kentucky, please contact our child custody lawyers at 502-589-9353.

 meet Our Attorneys